Don’t Go Breaking Your Heart by Good Health

 Nothing I can say, a total eclipse of the heart.”
 Bonnie Tyler.

 Neuroscientists have observed that when human beings are in heart-centred interactions, their brains release more neurotransmitters that promote feeling good.
 We already know that our thoughts influence our physiology, but can we transmit energies through our hearts to others?
 Scientists are beginning to show that we may very well be able to, by experimenting with heart-to-heart communication and the synchronising of brain patterns in pairs and then groups of people.
-Positive and loving thinking, and mind/heart connection (coherence), may not just support individual healing, but healing on a societal level.
-“A crowded head leaves no space for a peaceful heart”, Christine Evangelou.
+Positive and loving thinking and mind/heart connection (coherence) may not just support individual healing but also healing on a societal level.
+“A crowded head leaves no space for a peaceful heart,” Christine Evangelou.

 To “lighten up” means to be light-hearted and carefree.
 To be “cold-hearted” means to be cut off from emotional connection and empathy.
 When our heart and brain are in coherence, a state of harmony and unity, we are supported to feel less stress and be less reactive, be more adaptable, have higher brain capacity, intuition, and mental clarity, and be far more resilient.